A 1% forecasting error can cost you millions. But a better tool can help you see it coming, and steer.

 It doesn’t just clean up your spreadsheet.

-It connects directly to your source systems — to your ERP, CRM, HR tools — and keeps your model up to date automatically.
+It connects directly to your source systems—your ERP, CRM, HR tools—and keeps your model up to date automatically.
 It lets you see the effect of one change across your entire business.
 And it turns forecasting into something collaborative, continuous, and clear.

 What to look for in a forecasting tool